jensbrehmen/thesis/README.md

-# A Foundational Approach to Improve Causal Machine Learning and Uplift Modeling
+# Improving Causal Machine Learning with Tabular Foundation Models
 This repository contains the implementation and experimental evaluation for the thesis _“A Foundational Approach to Improve Causal Machine Learning and Uplift Modeling.”_ The project studies **TabPFN** as a base learner within standard meta-learner frameworks for **conditional average treatment effect (CATE)** estimation and uplift modeling.

 ## 🎯 Experimental Scope